Safety Moment: Reese Fortin, Health Safety, and Environmental Manager, PCL Construction California Buildings Group

 Facilitator: Emily Tsitrian, Director of Consulting Services, PlanGrid

 Industry peers share tips to boost construction as the career choice for next-generation women and girls.
 We will explore changing priorities and constructive feedback early and often.
 Learn how to develop the right magnets for these critical hires.

 Antonya Williams, Division Vice President, McCarthy Building Cos.
 Inc.

 Sydney Nguyen, Architecture student, Cal Poly San Luis Obispo

 Join this open and honest discussion of an issue that many women experience, and gain guidance to help you find the blind spot keeping success just beyond reach, understand the psychology of thinking and avoid words women use that undermine their authority

-Presenter: Mary Bicknell, Consultant and Owner, See the Signs
+Presenter: Mary Bicknell, LCSW, Consultant & Women’s Mentor, See the Signs

 Personal branding is a critical topic for women in our industry.
 How we are perceived by those we interact with can make or break our careers.
 The session will identify the elements of a powerful brand, with small groups to allow participants to share stories and offer feedback in an atmosphere of support.

 You and your team are tasked with getting the project built safely, on time and under budget.
 Before you get started, you must understand the rules of the game – the terms and conditions set forth in the construction contracts that govern your company’s performance.
 Attend this session to understand many of the most common construction contract clauses and get to the finish line first every time.

 Presenter: Caryl Shuham, Corporate Counsel, Moss & Associates LLC